 Finding Your Perfect Daiquiri

 Despite being one of the simplest drinks in existence, if you’ve flipped through any of the cocktail books released in the last decade you’ll notice that almost no two recipes are the same.
 Bartenders are very opinionated when it comes to their Daiquiris and they apply a myriad of tweaks to make, what is for them, the ultimate version of the classic - and they will defend their position fiercely if questioned.
-This a great article from Punch examines this phenomenon perfectly.
+This is a great article from Punch that examines this phenomenon perfectly.

 Many bartenders prefer using cane syrup in place of simple syrup.
 This generally means a rich 2:1 syrup made with evaporated cane sugar (that’s the more expensive sugar that’s a very slight tan color).
 It gives the cocktail a richer, almost creamy texture, with a hint of molasses flavor.
 Because of the added sugar, you’ll want to scale the syrup portion down to half an ounce in the recipe.

 The great Sasha Petraske, who is sadly no longer with us, famously preferred Daiquiris with 1 ounce of lime instead of 3/4 oz.
 As such, many bartenders fall in this camp as well.
 I was skeptical about this at first, thinking it was just bartenders trying to act macho and drink less sugary drinks.
 But while I think that's just a little too much lime, I must concede it is surprisingly good.
 Tart yes, but not out of balance.
 Give it a try and see what you think.